Galaxy Macau Unveils The New Galaxy Kidz: An Edutainment Center For Play Time

 Wavey, the peacock mascot of Galaxy Kidz, is beloved by children for its beautiful appearance and adorable personality.

-Featuring décor inspired by Wavey the peacock, along with a series of educational workshops, Galaxy Edutainment Center is the ideal choice for families and kids.
+Featuring dcor inspired by Wavey the peacock, along with a series of educational workshops, Galaxy Edutainment Center is the ideal choice for families and kids.

 To better cater the evolving needs of family travelers, Galaxy Kidz has upgraded its facilities and activities accordingly.
 This enables parents not only to enjoy a stress-free child-rearing experience but also to join their children on a high-quality and inspiring journey.
 By staying at selected hotels within Galaxy Macau, children can immerse themselves in a range of EDUTAINMENT experiences, guided by Wavey, the beloved peacock mascot of Galaxy Kidz.